ENG517/Topic-Model-5/README.md

-# DITA Topic Model - ENTER TITLE OF PROJECT HERE
+# DITA Topic Model - LinkedIn Topic Model

 This repo contains a DITA topic model (TM) related to [enter main goal and topic of your model here].